 Step 3: Next, figure out the current market price of the bond.

 Step 4: Finally, the formula for the bond price can be used to determine the YTM of the bond by using the expected cash flows (step 1), number of years until maturity (step 2) and bond price (step 3) as shown below.

 Bond Price = ∑ [Cash flowt / (1+YTM)t]

-The formula for bond’s current yield can be derived by using the following steps:
+The formula for a bond’s current yield can be derived by using the following steps:

 Step 1: Firstly, determine the potential coupon payment to be generated in the next one year.